bamru-truck/bamru_truck/netboot/NetBootPrep.md

 # Network booting a Raspberry Pi 2

-Goal: Configure raspbian to boot from a nfs drive, in order to work in our Continuous Integration environment.
+Goal: Configure raspbian to boot from a nfs drive

-We use net-booting to automatically reset the RPi to a clean state, in order to run the automated configuration and testing scripts used in our Continuous Integration environment.
+We use net-booting to automatically reset the RPi to a clean state.
+This is needed to run the automated configuration and testing scripts used in our Continuous Integration environment.

 These netboot instructions are derived from the guide found here: